What is Self-Compassion?

 As a mother who raised three children to adulthood, I know that compassion isn't always "nice."
 There were times when I had to discipline my children.
 I did this painful work because it was the most compassionate thing I could do for my kids.
 I wanted them to grow up to be responsible, happy adults.

 And they did.
-Now in their twenties, my kids tell me how grateful they are for the way I raised them with compassion and discipline.
+Now in their twenties and thirties, my kids tell me how grateful they are for the way I raised them with compassion and discipline.
 Of course, they didn't thank me when they were teenagers!

-Self-compassion sometimes means disciplining ourselves to do our personal growth work.
+Self-compassion means disciplining ourselves to do what we know we should do.
 That's more compassionate than indulging ourselves.
 Of course, we can still have the bubble bath :) It's important to care for the Inner Child.
 Self-compassion is about being a good parent to ourselves.

 Mature self-compassion requires long-term thinking.
 What can you do today to solve your problems so they aren't still causing you suffering in the future?
 Buying yourself a gift might make you feel better today, but what about tomorrow?

 The ability to think long-term develops from awareness.
 The more awareness you have, the further out into the future you can extend your imagination.
-With enough awareness, you will eventually begin to think beyond this single lifetime.
-You will begin to envision your life the way your soul sees it.
+You can see problems that may arise down the road and take steps today to prevent them.

 Practicing Self-Compassion